Semantic Keywords: How to Do AI-Powered Research and Clustering

 Even though the user didn’t type all those terms, Google understands that they are contextually relevant, thanks to semantic keyword matching.

-2. The Role of Semantic Keywords in Modern SEO
+2. How Semantic Keywords Power Modern SEO Strategies

 Semantic keywords are now a crucial part of ranking higher in search results, as they: